simukappu/activity_notification/README.md

 end
 ```

-You can use several scope to filter notifications.
+You can also use several scope to filter notifications.
 For example, `unopened_only` to filter them unopened notifications only.

 ```ruby
 # custom_notifications_controller.rb